Skip to main content

 Your dog’s personality or training

 Sometimes, regardless of a dog’s breed, they just prefer not to bark often.
-This can develop when your dog is a pup or can happen as they age into adulthood and starts to lose some of their puppy energy.
-Even senior pups can have behavioral changes as they age, though a veterinarian should be sought out if it seems to happen overnight.
+This can develop when your dog is a pup or can happen as they age into adulthood and start to lose some of their puppy energy.
+Even senior pups can have behavioral changes as they age, though a veterinarian should be sought out if any change seems to happen overnight.

 Anxiety or new situations